Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Related Works

-It is worth noting that closed-loop stability of the function approximation methods above, except~\cite{paulson2020approximate}, requires reasonable convergence of NN model to the original control law.
-Nevertheless, training a NN is commonly a high-dimensional nonlinear program.
-This nonlinear program is solved with faith by a black-box solver, such as~\cite{DBLP:journals/corr/KingmaB14}, which in general does not come with any guarantee on convergence or optimality.
-Hence, for most of the existing works, their closed-loop stability replies in large part on the faithful assumption that there exists a black-box optimization procedure that can somehow find a good approximation to the original MPC.
+It is worth noting that closed-loop stability of the function approximation methods generally requires reasonable convergence of NN model to the original implicit MPC control law.
+Nevertheless, training a NN is commonly done through a black-box solver, such as~\cite{DBLP:journals/corr/KingmaB14}, the convergence of which is generally not guaranteed.
+In contrary, we propose a novel function approximation approach named Memory-Augmented MPC, which is always stable and always guarantees constraint satisfaction, without imposing \textit{any} condition on the convergence and optimality of the NN.
+The accuracy of the NN only affects running time: the more accurate the NN is, the more efficient the overall control scheme is.
+As a result, it can be deployed without any training, with the expectation that it will attain computational efficiency over time via learning.

-In contrary, we propose a novel approach named Memory-Augmented MPC, which can work without any condition on the convergence and optimality of the NN.
-Compared to the technique in~\cite{paulson2020approximate}, which only applies to discrete-time linear time-invariant plants, our method also works for general nonlinear plants.
-Concretely, the hybrid controller combines a NN with a costly MPC and an efficient LQR.
-This hybrid design is an extension of the early dual-mode MPC design~\cite{michalska1993robust}, which just combines a MPC with a LQR.
-An advantage of our approach over~\cite{michalska1993robust} is that it may provide more reduction in latency owing to the addition of a fast intermediate NN mode.
-As presented in Section~\ref{sec:discussions}, with parallelization, MAMPC is \textit{at worse} equivalent to~\cite{michalska1993robust}.
+As a final remark, a quick comparison of MAMPC with a few key existing works is in order.
+We acknowledge that our method is inspired by the seminal early work in dual-mode MPC~\cite{michalska1993robust}, which combines an MPC with a LQR.
+An advantage of our approach over~\cite{michalska1993robust} is that it could potentially provide more reduction in latency with the help of a fast intermediate NN mode.
+As detailed in Section~\ref{sec:discussions}, with parallelization, MAMPC is \textit{at worst} equivalent to~\cite{michalska1993robust}.
+Moreover, compared to the techniques in~\cite{paulson2020approximate,chen2022large}, which only apply to linear plants with convex quadratic objectives, our method works for any nonlinear problems.

-We continue the study by next introducing a basic set of terminology and notations in Section~\ref{sec:a-primer-on-mpc}.